Ingenoire/bakin-vrm-blender/README.md

 - Download the latest release.
 - Open Blender, and under "Edit" -> "Preferences", select "Add-ons".
 Then go to "Install...", find your downloaded zip file.
 Make sure to tick the addon box for it to activate (Blender 4.2 automatically activates it though).
 - The addon is set to the right side panel.
 Press the N key to open the side panel and find the VRoid for Bakin tab.

+## Usage
+Assuming you're using a VRoid VRM 1.0 Model with Materials Reduced set to 8, and the texture resolution was left at 4096x4096:
+- Open the Bakin VRM panel, and press Import VRM Model.
+- Click the four buttons from top to bottom in successive order.
+- Save your current blender scene (it's good for animating your model later on too)!
+- Press Export FBX + DEF, and select 8 materials, then export.
+  - If you want more accurate shadows (AKA: no invisible torso) casted or outlines to work, enable the tick box before exporting.
+- Open Bakin, and import the model.
+The model is located in a new folder created where you saved the blend file.

 ### Tip
 ![alt text](https://i.imgur.com/XAvD2cv.png)